 Attendance: Self Defence and Personal Safety for Women, will take you 6 hours to complete over 3 sessions.
 Starting Tuesday 7th May 2024, 6:00pm – 8:00pm at our Peter Paine Performance Centre, Boston

 Our Basic IT Skills course is designed to cover the basics of IT, help build your confidence and develop your skills for employment.
-During the Basic IT Skills course, you will study Basic IT including:
+During the Basic IT Skills course, you will study Basic IT including –

--Word processing
+-Word processing & producing documents

 -Saving and printing